cjdd3b/deeplearn-tests/README.md

 fab gpu_up
 ```

 Pay attention and follow the prompts.
-After that's done, SSH into the instance using NYTCar.pem:
+After that's done, SSH into the instance using your key:

 ```
 ssh -i ~/path/to/your_key.pem ubuntu@gpu-server-hostname-from-previous-step